liotrusy/tax_calculator_sole_proprietors/README.md

 This first version will be locally on a Windows Machine with a python 3.9 installation.

 I designed the calculator with as much modularity as possibile in order to account for potential regulatory changes and calculation procedures.
-Furthermore, for the same reason, I separated the calcualtion logic from the calculator app.
+Furthermore, for the same reason, I separated the expense coefficient assignment, tax calculation logic and calculator app.

 ## Calculation logic